-(a) The license is in the form of an identification card with information on the front and back.

-(b) The color of the license shall differ from year to year in the following order:
+- (a) The license is in the form of an identification card with information on the front and back or electronic facsimile (USA Cycling membership app). - (b) The front of all licenses indicates the member's name, license number, date of birth, gender, and state or full address.